 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: Security recommendations.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Security recommendations.

 All web application software is highly complex, and every application has security issues that are found from time to time, usually involving some combination of input that the programmers did not anticipate.
 The Moodle project takes security seriously, and is continuously improving Moodle to close such holes as we find them.